 It may look similar to what I picked up at Cabanas the morning before, but the breakfast food at Enchanted Garden was far superior, cooked to order.
 Eggs were perfect, not runny.
-Bacon was still ultra-thin, but was really crispy this time.
-Sausage was roughly the same, and the hash brown was crunchy and not overly greasy.
-It took a bit longer than I expected for the dish to come out of the kitchen, but it was worth the extra wait.
+Bacon was still ultra-thin but was really crispy this time.
+The sausage was roughly the same, and the hash brown was crunchy and not overly greasy.
+It took a bit longer than I expected for the dish to come out of the kitchen, but it was worth the extra weight.

-The Enchanted Garden is relaxing, and even refreshing, but would need a menu with more meaty selections to entice me to dine there again.
+The Enchanted Garden is relaxing and even refreshing, but I would need a menu with more meaty selections to entice me to dine there again.

-Take a trip around the beautiful Royal Palace restaurant in video:
+Take a trip around the beautiful Royal Palace restaurant in the video:

 And take a closer look at some of the details found throughout the restaurant, including Princess-inspired chairs, bread baskets, carpet, and lighting fixtures.
 Especially notable are entire rooms devoted to characters from The Princess and the Frog.

 Inspired by Disney/Pixar’s Ratatouille, Remy is the Disney Dream’s finest dining restaurant.
-While the rotational dining restaurants are included with the cost of the cruise, guests must pay $75 per person to dine at Remy, which fills up on reservations months in advance of departure dates.
+While the rotational dining restaurants are included with the cruise cost, Guests must pay $75 per person to dine at Remy, which fills up on reservations months in advance of departure dates.
 Book early if you want a chance to eat in this small but luxurious restaurant.
 You won’t find animatronic rats or any over-the-top Disney theming here.
 While walking through, I noticed just one Ratatouille-related design.